jgraph/mxgraph/README.md

 mxgraph
 =======

-Plug : We're looking for [senior JavaScript engineers](https://about.draw.io/draw-io-jobs/) with at least 10 years commercial software experience.

 mxGraph is a fully client side JavaScript diagramming library that uses SVG and HTML for rendering. [draw.io](https://www.draw.io) is an example that extends the functionality of this library.
 The [sources to draw.io](https://github.com/jgraph/draw.io) are also available.

 Note this is the release repo.
 The development repo is on [Bitbucket](https://bitbucket.org/jgraph/mxgraph2).
 Submit PRs there.